Master of Environmental Science and Management (MESM)

 - integrate multidisciplinary aspects of real-world environmental problems and create practical, viable solutions to those problems,

 - and determine the current state of scientific knowledge of an environmental issue and effectively communicate the scientific problem and possible solutions to diverse audiences.

-There are six unique specializations that are available within the MESM program.
+There are seven unique specializations that are available within the MESM program.
 Read on to learn about what each has to offer and find the one that fits your interests!